SchwarzIT/kotlin-rfc9457-problem-details/README.md

 # Problem

-The `Problem` library implements `application/problem+json` according to [RFC 9457](https://datatracker.ietf.org/doc/rfc9457/) in Kotlin.
-Problem provides all necessary interfaces and builders to comply with the RFC.
+The `Kotlin-RFC9457-Problem-Details` library implements `application/problem+json` according to [RFC 9457](https://datatracker.ietf.org/doc/rfc9457/) in Kotlin.
+Problem-Details provides all necessary interfaces and builders to comply with the RFC.

 ## Features
   - provides all necessary interfaces and serialisers to implement [RFC 9457](https://datatracker.ietf.org/doc/rfc9457/)